Hurricane Laura survivors: Drive-thru Disaster Recovery Center opens in Natchitoches

 NATCHITOCHES PARISH, La.
-(KTAL/KMSS) – A drive-thru Disaster Recovery Center to help Hurricane Laura survivors opens Monday in Natchitoches.
+(KTAL/KMSS) – A drive-thru Disaster Recovery Center to help Hurricane Laura survivors opened Monday in Natchitoches.

 The drive-thru center, located at 450 Fifth St. in Natchitoches, will be open from 8 a.m. to 6 p.m.
 Mondays through Saturdays and is closed on Sundays.
 No appointments are necessary.